Moldir28/mint-NFTs-client/README.md

-# buildspace Mint Your Own NFT Collection
+# buildspace Mint Your Own NFT Collection 🖼️

-App is build following the https://buildspace.so/build-nfts project.
+### App is build following the https://buildspace.so/build-nfts project. 🦄
-Client side build with React and connected to Solidity Smart Contract.

-to view Solidity Smart Contract code: https://github.com/Moldir28/mint-NFTs
+### Client side build with React and connected to Solidity Smart Contract.
+To view Solidity Smart Contract code: https://github.com/Moldir28/mint-NFTs ✨